dsletten/OnLisp/tables.md

 Notice that this is a use of the "simple [LOOP](https://www.lispworks.com/documentation/HyperSpec/Body/m_loop.htm#loop)" macro.

-Peter Seibel puts it in perspective in a [footnote](https://gigamonkeys.com/book/collections):
+Peter Seibel puts things in perspective in a [footnote](https://gigamonkeys.com/book/collections):
 > LOOP's hash table iteration is typically implemented on top of a more primitive form, WITH-HASH-TABLE-ITERATOR, that you don't need to worry about; it was added to the language specifically to support implementing things such as LOOP and is of little use unless you need to write completely new control constructs for iterating over hash tables.

 The simplest way (while verbose) to iterate over a hash table uses the "extended LOOP" macro.